 If you are aged between 16-18 years, the government will incentivise your training through your employer and you can expect to earn a salary of £12,000 – £18,000 while you learn, increasing to £24,000 – £31,000 once qualified, with highly experienced technicians earning much more.

 Once you are qualified, there are plenty of options for growth.
 You move up the chain to a managerial position, switch over to a career in commercial gas, or even set up your own gas fitting business.
-If this is something you are interested in, sign up and we’ll email you our free Business Guides.

 A Gas Installer’s Day